← All Articles

 Jakob’s Law

-Users spend most of their time on other sites.
-This means that users prefer your site to work the same way as all the other sites they already know.
+Users prefer your site to work the same way as other sites they already know.

 Miller’s Law

-The average person can only keep 7 (plus or minus 2) items in their working memory.
+The average person can keep 7 (plus or minus 2) items in their working memory.

 Paradox of the Active User